 Inverted pouches are now poised to turn a larger world of foods upside down, because what works for sour cream also works for a range of condiments and products.
 And this newfangled package type comes with yet another bonus: it can leverage new consumption uses to squeeze out incremental growth for brands.

 That’s the reasoning behind this summer’s launch of Chobani Savor Greek-style yogurt in a squeezable, easy-to-use resealable pouch in two varieties, whole milk and low-fat milk.
 It was the next step for the brand in flexibles following the yogurt company’s entry into flexible packaging three years earlier with user-friendly yogurt pouches for kids (see Chobani debuts yogurt in pouches and tubes, published February 2015).

 Positioned as a healthier alternative to sour cream with 50% fewer calories, 75% less fat and twice the protein, the pouches are an easy dispensing pack for topping baked potatoes, tacos, soups and more—and a highly functional alternative to rigid plastic tubs.

 Available at stores including Kroger, Publix and Meijer, samples of the Chobani Savor pouch were seen on display at Pack Expo in the stand of American Fuji Seal.
 The packaging was developed in a complex project that involved five vendors—one each for film, pouch, spout, cap and filler, according to an in-booth contact.

-Packaging Digest subsequently learned that the filler-sealer used for Chobani is a made-in-France Thimmonier SF102 installed at the Greek yogurt maker’s Twin Falls, ID, plant.
+Packaging Digest subsequently learned that the filler-sealer used for Chobani is a made-in-France Thimonnier SF102 installed at the Greek yogurt maker’s Twin Falls, ID, plant.

 “This new market for pouches that are inverted really demonstrates the power of packaging,” said the American Fuji seal contact.

-Packaging Digest couldn't agree more, which is why this series will continue next week with a close look at another application.
+Packaging Digest couldn't agree more, which is why this series will continue next time with a close look at another application.